FadhilPM/tp/docs/DeveloperGuide.md

     Use case resumes at step 2.

-**Use case: Tag Project to Contact**
+**Use case: Add a Tag/Project to Contact**

 **MSS**

-1. Artist wants to tag a Project to a Contact.
+1. Artist wants to add a Tag/Project to a Contact.
-2. Artist enters the contact's Phone Number and Project Name.
+2. Artist enters the contact's Phone Number and Tag/Project Name.
-3. ArtHive adds the Project Name to the Contact, and shows a success message.
+3. ArtHive adds the Tag/Project Name to the Contact, and shows a success message.

     Use case ends.